Principia Mathematica: An introduction to the notation of "Section A Mathematical Logic" (formulas ✱1–✱5.71)

 where the double dot represents the logical symbol ∧ and can be viewed as having the higher priority as a non-logical single dot.

 Later in section ✱14, brackets "[ ]" appear, and in sections ✱20 and following, braces "{ }" appear.
 Whether these symbols have specific meanings or are just for visual clarification is unclear.
 Unfortunately the single dot (but also ":", ":.", "::", etc.) is also used to symbolise "logical product" (contemporary logical AND often symbolised by "&" or "∧").

-Logical implication is represented by Peano's "Ɔ" simplified to "⊃", logical negation is symbolised by an elongated tilde, i.e., "~" (contemporary "~" or "¬"), the logical OR by "v".
-The symbol "=" together with "Df" is used to indicate "is defined as", whereas in sections ✱13 and following, "=" is defined as (mathematically) "identical with", i.e., contemporary mathematical "equality" (cf. discussion in section ✱13).
+Logical implication is represented by Peano's "Ɔ" simplified to "⊃", logical negation is symbolised by a large curly tilde, i.e., "∾" (contemporary "~" but not "¬"), the logical OR by "v".
+The symbol "=" together with "Df" is used to indicate "is defined as", whereas in sections ✱13 and following, "=" /without/ a matching "Df" is defined as (mathematically) "identical with", i.e., contemporary mathematical "equality" (cf. discussion in section ✱13).
 Logical equivalence is represented by "≡" (contemporary "if and only if"); "elementary" propositional functions are written in the customary way, e.g., "f(p)", but later the function sign appears directly before the variable without parenthesis e.g., "φx", "χx", etc.

 Example, PM introduces the definition of "logical product" as follows: